thilo-hub/RealityKit-sample/README.md

 ### App:

-- current sample code creates a uiview,
+- current  code creates a uiview,
 - allows to select a file / folder and
 - either shows the usdz file or
 - converts a image folder  (if folder is selected) or
-- converts a movie if a movie file is selected
+- converts a movie into separate images, if a movie file is selected

 ### TODO
  BOundbox editor needs...